Technical Paper

 The Vision Paper explains the user-experience reason.
 The mechanism reason is separation of concerns:

-• INT moves through markets and exchanges; it must be transferable and fungible.
+• INT moves through markets and exchanges; it is transferable and fungible.

-• ePoints carry an economic-insight signal as their own record, so user analytics can grow while INT supply remains governed by token mechanics.
+• ePoints carry an economic-insight signal as their own off-chain record, so user analytics can grow while INT supply stays fixed.

-• The Foundation NFT carries identity continuity across user surfaces as a user-bound asset.
+• The Foundation NFT carries identity continuity as a non-transferable Token-2022 asset, one per wallet.

 4.2 Authority structure